What You Need to Know About Home Economics Professor

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 3,500 jobs for Home Economics Professor in 2016.
+In 2016, there was an estimated number of 3,500 jobs in the United States for Home Economics Professor.
 New jobs are being produced at a rate of 8.6% which is above the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Home Economics Professor by 2026.
-Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.
+The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Home Economics Professor are Utah, Missouri, and Tennessee.
 Watch out if you plan on working in Wisconsin, Oregon, or Nebraska.
 These states have the worst job growth for this type of profession.